 All employees in a dental office are mandated to undergo OSHA training.
 This includes dentists, dental hygienists, dental assistants, administrative staff, and even custodial personnel.

-OSHA regulations emphasize that each employee must be equipped with the knowledge and skills to ensure a safe workplace environment.
+OSHA regulations require each employee to have the knowledge and skills needed to maintain a safe workplace environment.

 What Does OSHA Mean in Dental?